Bystander Intervention Tips

 - Don’t be afraid to tell a friend when they are acting inappropriately.

-- Be willing to challenge inappropriate conversation or jokes directed at sexual misconduct, assault, or violence.
+- Be willing to challenge inappropriate conversations or jokes directed at sexual misconduct, assault, or violence.